Your clients trust you to create real results and hit KPIs that drive their businesses forward.

 It is a bonus if the tool has reporting features for social media, email marketing, call tracking, and/or paid ads to make it a full-suite digital marketing software.

-SEO is constantly evolving.
-So should SEO reporting tools.
+SEO is constantly evolving, and so should SEO reporting tools.

-As we continue the transition from website optimization to web presence optimization, the ability of reporting tools to integrate new features is essential.
+As we continue the transition from website optimization to web presence optimization, a tool’s ability to integrate new features is essential.

 Each client will have different KPIs, objectives, and priorities.

-Your reporting software of choice should be able to emphasize the right data at the right times.
+Your reporting software of choice should be able to emphasize the correct data at the right times.

 7. Client Integration